greg-han/myplace/README.md

 You can customize your experience here and find what ti is that interests and drives you.

 # At the moment, you can use this as a tool to browse your kaggle datasets.
 Have a kaggle CSV?
 OR any csv at all?
-Message me and i'll add it to the program.
+Message me and i'll add it to the program and make some kind of card with the metadata.

 # This is my personal project.
 It will be updated soon.
 I have ideas about how the profile system is going to work out but I don't want to add them yet.